kshin26/Student-Question-and-Answer-System/README.md

 Immediate feedback on actions like login errors or account updates.
 Consistent input fields and descriptive buttons.
 Basic accessibility with labels and focusable fields.

+# To Start

+run StartCSE360.java with configurations for FoundationCode